MeltingBot/hacktoria_writeup/Valentine Day Tragedy/README.md

 `out skel qt;`

-Few result are returned but no match with the sawmill on the photo
+Few results are returned but no match with the sawmill on the photo

 Using `  nwr["name"="Scierie"]({{bbox}});` return one correct result :